 I was enthralled by the lines of the paired cashew nut trees with large, attractive bright green leaves and the enticing red fruits.
 My client described his journey into farming as the result of dabbling in several careers, igniting my passion to learn about the lives of farming men and women who grow food.

-I gained more on-the-ground insights into farmers’ experiences when I provided “pro bono publico” (English: for the public good) legal help for company formation, contracts, corporate governance, risk management, and dispute resolution to a cashew nut farmers’ association in the region.
+I gained more on-the-ground insights into farmers’ experiences when I provided pro bono legal help for company formation, contracts, corporate governance, risk management, and dispute resolution to a cashew nut farmers’ association in the region.
 I learned that the majority of the farmers were in their mid-50s and were getting longer in the tooth.
 And I wondered: Why has the interest of Tanzanian youth in agriculture as a career declined amidst rising youth unemployment?
 How can the government keep the youth in the farms?
-Working and interacting with farmers allowed me to explore these questions—the focus of this article on this very opportune day, when we celebrate the annual Farmers’ Day.
+Working and interacting with farmers allowed me to explore these questions.

 According to a World Bank report titled ‘Growing Africa: Unlocking the Potential of Agribusiness’ report launched in June 2013, farmers and agribusinesses in Africa could create a market worth US$1 trillion by 2030.
 Now this accentuates the opportunity for the youth to transform their fortunes.